Night Train to Terror

 Night Train to Terror is a 1985 American anthology horror film written by Philip Yordan and directed by Jay Schlossberg-Cohen, with segments directed by John Carr, Phillip Marshak, Tom McGowan, and Gregg C. Tallas.
 The film features three separate stories, presented through a frame narrative in which God and Satan view and debate the fates of the characters contained within them.

-The three interior segments that comprise Night Train to Terror were shot years prior and originally intended as standalone features, but went either unreleased or unfinished.
+The three interior segments that comprise Night Train to Terror were shot years prior and were originally intended as standalone features, but went either unreleased or unfinished.

-Since its release the film has become a cult classic.

 Plot

 God and Satan are on a train headed to Las Vegas, disputing what they each offer to humankind.
 Also aboard the train is a group of young people having a party.
 God and Satan discuss the fate of three individuals as they watch their stories unfold.

 In the first story, "The Case of Harry Billings", salesmen Harry Billings is an alcoholic and hedonist who accidentally kills his wife while driving recklessly.
 He is taken to a mysterious psychiatric hospital where is placed under hypnosis by a Dr. Fargo and Dr. Brewer.
 A young couple stop there to use the phone after becoming lost, and are kidnapped and murdered by Otto, an orderly.
 Meanwhile, the staff use a hypnotized Harry to lure various people to the hospital, including a bartender and a young woman, only to be brutally murdered.
 The victims' corpses are then used for organ harvesting.
 Dr. Fargo turns on Brewer, spiking his drink with a sedative.
 Dr. Fargo lobotomizes Brewer, leaving her in sole control of Harry, with whom she has become romantically involved.
 Harry defies Fargo and kills Otto while attempting to escape.
 Meanwhile, a lobotomized Brewer enacts revenge by performing vivisection on Fargo.

 The second story, "The Case of Gretta Connors", follows the young Gretta, a struggling aspiring actress working at an amusement park, who meets and falls in love with the austere middle-aged George Youngmeyer.
 George exploits Gretta by forcing her into pornographic films.
 Glenn Marshall, a medical school student, becomes enamored of Gretta after seeing one of her films, and tracks her to a Manhattan bar owned by George, where she performs as a pianist.
 The two fall in love, and a jealous George enacts a revenge plot by recruiting the two into a death cult of which he is a member.
 The cult subjects Glenn to various Russian roulette-style death games.
 When Gretta and Glenn are to be married, George kidnaps them and subjects them to another death game using a wrecking ball, but the game ends in one of the cultists dying instead.